Drapsag74/matrusse/README.md

 # matrusse
-Fast matrix multiplication other GF2 using 4 russian algorithm
+Fast matrix multiplication other GF2 using 4-russians algorithm